 Professional Development for Teachers in Special Education Settings and for ESL Teachers

-In keeping with Marie Clay’s desire to provide professional development to all teachers who are responsible for delivering literacy lessons to individual children, we offer a course of study for teachers working in special education settings with students beginning to read and write.
+In keeping with Marie Clay’s desire to provide professional development to all teachers who are responsible for delivering literacy lessons to individual children, we offer a course of study for teachers licensed as interventionists in special education or ESL who are working with students in Grades 1-4.

-Upon completing the two year professional development model, teachers will be designated as Literacy Lessons Intervention Specialists (LLIS).
+Upon completing the two year professional development model, teachers will be designated as Literacy Lessons Intervention Specialists.

-Professional development continues for as long as the teacher designs and delivers Literacy Lessons.
+Professional development continues with a teacher leader for as long as the teacher designs and delivers Literacy Lessons.

 For Further Information